fhirschmann/algolab/doc/final.rst

     plot_datasets([12, 14, 15, 18], title=" ", legend=False).show()

 In this figure, the angle between 1 (vertex), 2, and 7 is quite large.
 This causes the AC algorithm to not combine these two train tracks.
-The consequences of a bad performance of AC is similar to RDP: Segments will not be merged which results in the original segments in the worst case.
+Thus, bad performance of AC translates to not applying the algorithm to train tracks it should be applied to.

 Clustering
 ----------